UoB-HPC/ipu-hpc-cookbook/README.md

 ### Manual vectorisation
-The [Manual Vectorisation](manual-vectorisation/) recipe shows you how to use the intrinsics and vectorised datatypes like `float2` and `half4` that can easily boost a unvectorised program's execution by up to 4x.
+The [Manual Vectorisation](manual-vectorisation/) recipe shows you how to use the intrinsics and vectorised data types like `float2` and `half4` that can easily boost a unvectorised program's execution by up to 4x.

 ### Alignment
-The [Alignment](alignment/) recipe shows you how to align vectors of data so that autovectorisation works better, and how to use directives which tell `popc` that memory is in different banks, allowing it to generate more efficient code.
+The [Alignment](alignment/) recipe shows you how to align vectors of data so that auto-vectorisation works better, and how to use directives which tell `popc` that memory is in different banks, allowing it to generate more efficient code.